Dr. Chan offers eyelid surgery for patients in Vancouver, Portland and surrounding areas of Washington and Oregon.

 How Much Does Eyelid Surgery Cost?

-The cost for eyelid surgery can be discussed at your initial blepharoplasty consultation with our Reviance® staff.
+The cost for eyelid surgery can be discussed at your initial blepharoplasty consultation with our Reviance Portland® staff.
 Insurance will generally not cover the cost of eyelid surgery.